AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/utm-tagging-google.md

 ### 1. Aim to tag every URL you can control coming to your site

 Every time you ask people to click a link, you should be setting up `UTM` tagging.
-This includes all your email links (your email service provider likely has a way to automatically tag your URLs), ad links, press articles, blog posts, etc.
+This includes all your email links (your email service provider likely has a way to automatically tag your URLs), ad links, press articles, blog posts.

 ### 2. Use a tool to create the URL